What exactly is TPO?

 - HCPK (Hydroxycyclohexyl Phenyl Ketone)

-- TMO (Trimethylbenzoyl Ditolylphosphine Oxide), also known as TPO-R
+- TMO (Trimethylbenzoyl Ditolylphosphine Oxide), also called TPO-R

-All of the above substances are fully legal in the EU market, allowing for not only a durable and aesthetic manicure effect but also ensuring safety and comfort during the use of the products.
+All of the above substances are fully legal on the EU market, which allows you to achieve not only a lasting and aesthetic manicure effect, but also ensures safety and comfort when using the products.

 Can Modena Nails products be considered safe?

 We can confidently say yes.
-The photoinitiator TPO is no longer present in our products.
-Instead, we have used safe, approved substances that allow for a equally durable and well-cured manicure — while maintaining the highest safety standards.
+The TPO photoinitiator is no longer used in our products.
+Instead, we've used safe, approved substances that allow for equally durable and well-cured manicures—while maintaining the highest safety standards.

-If you have any doubts, you can always check the composition provided with each product Ingredients (INCI) to see if the cosmetic contains TPO and which photoinitiators have been used.
-Such information is always visible, as customers have the right to know what they are applying to their nails.
+If you have any doubts, you can always check the ingredients listed for each product.
+Ingredients (INCI), to check whether a given cosmetic contains no TPO and what photoinitiators were used.
+This information is always visible, as customers have the right to know what they are applying to their nails.